 From the perspective of the University, plagiarism is one of the most serious of all disciplinary offences that can be committed by a postgraduate research student both because it very seriously strikes at the concept of research integrity and also because, in many cases, it implies that there are deficiencies in the research practice of the relevant student.
-Inevitably where plagiarism is suspected, the process that follows is a deeply unpleasant one for the relevant any plagiarism, however unintentional, when committed by a postgraduate research student is deemed to constitute 'level four' plagiarism, and hence cannot be dealt with locally within a School, but rather must be dealt with by the Junior Dean - the University Officer with designated responsibility for student discipline.
-For all these reasons, it is vital that students familiarise themselves with the college rules in relation to plagiarism and ensure that they do not commit the offence.
+Inevitably where any breach of academic integrity is suspected, the process that follows is a deeply unpleasant one for the relevant student - and not least because, in Trinity any plagiarism, however unintentional, when committed by a postgraduate research student is deemed to constitute 'level four' penalty, and hence cannot be dealt with locally within a School, but rather must be dealt with by the Junior Dean - the University Officer with designated responsibility for student discipline.
+For all these reasons, it is vital that students familiarise themselves with the college rules in relation to academic